Minimum Reload Cost Cycle Cover in Complete Graphs: Conclusion

 \section{Conclusion}

 In this work, we show that there exists a monochromatic cycle cover in complete graphs with at least $13$ vertices and a nearly equitable $2$-edge-coloring.
 Hence, we conclude that the minimum reload cost is zero in these graphs.
 In general, all proofs except one part in this paper are constructive.
 Then, we provide a polynomial-time algorithm that constructs a monochromatic cycle cover, in particular a Hamiltonian cycle or two cycles whose sizes differ by at most one, in complete graphs with a nearly equitable $2$-edge-coloring.
-This algorithm builds a monochromatic cycle cover in all complete graphs with an equitable $2$-edge-coloring, whereas it may remain inconclusive in some complete graphs with a nearly equitable $2$-edge-coloring.
-In particular, the algorithm remains inconclusive for the case where both subgraphs induced by a color in a complete graph of odd order $2k+1$ with a nearly equitable $2$-edge-coloring is $2$-connected with $\delta = k-1$ and $\Delta = k+1$.
+This algorithm builds a monochromatic cycle cover in all complete graphs with an equitable $2$-edge-coloring, whereas it may remain inconclusive in some complete graphs with a sharp nearly equitable $2$-edge-coloring.
+In particular, the algorithm remains inconclusive for the case where both subgraphs induced by a color in a complete graph of odd order $2k+1$ with a sharp nearly equitable $2$-edge-coloring is $2$-connected with $\delta = k-1$ and $\Delta = k+1$.

-We believe that \textsc{MinRC3} problem may have solution zero for other types of $2$-edge colorings in complete graphs because of the insight provided by this work.
-As a future work, we first aim to make the non-constructive part of the proofs in this work constructive.
-We then plan to study the \textsc{MinRC3} problem in complete graphs with $2$-edge coloring in general and design an algorithm that not only determines whether a monochromatic cycle cover exists but also constructs a monochromatic cycle cover whenever it exists.
+We believe that the \textsc{MinRC3} problem may have solution zero for other types of $2$-edge colorings in complete graphs because of the insight provided by this work.
+As a future work, we plan to study the \textsc{MinRC3} problem in complete graphs with a $2$-edge coloring in general and design an algorithm that not only determines whether a monochromatic cycle cover exists but also constructs a monochromatic cycle cover whenever it exists.